SLAB-NLP/BUG/README.md

 3. From `src/evaluations/`, run `python evaluate_coref.py --in=../../predictions/coref_preds.jsonl --out=../../visualizations/delta_s_by_dist.png`.
 4. This should reproduce the [coreference evaluation figure](visualizations/delta_s_by_dist.png).

+### Filter from SPIKE
+1. Download the wanted [SPIKE](https://spike.apps.allenai.org/) csv files and save them all in the same directory (directory_path).
+2. Make sure the name of each file end with \_corpusquery.csv when `corpus` is the name of the SPIKE dataset and `x` is the number of query you entered on search (for example - myspikedata_wikipedia18.csv).
+3. From `src/evaluations/`, run `python Analyze.py directory_path.
+4. This should reproduce the full data and balanced data.

 ## Citing

 Bibtex coming soon!